t-wy/Wplace-BlueMarble-Userscripts/docs/README.md

     <li>Testing semi-transparency for the Blue Marble Overlay.</li>
     <li>Fixed the non-persistent palette toggle bug.</li>
     <li>Fixed the bug that the count of total blocks to count being 1 or 2 after refresh.</li>
+    <li>Fixed the bug that the "Enable All" and "Disable All" buttons do not persist.</li>
     <li>Show the filled count of each color.</li>
     <li>Directly teleport to one of the unfilled pixel when clicking on an unfinished color block in the filter.</li>
     <li>Allow teleporting to the given tile coordinates via the plane button next to the input boxes.</li>